 • Lower utility bills– The cost of heating or cooling a smaller home are much smaller than heating or cooling a much larger home.
 Factor in the fact that you’re cooling bedrooms that you may not necessarily need, and you can see how the wasted space can really cut into your monthly budget.
 Less square footage decreases the amount of energy expended, and is typically better for the environment AND your wallet.
 A win-win!

 • Less Upkeep– Fewer and smaller spaces really cut down on the time you spend on cleaning and maintaining your home.
 By cutting down the amount of daily chores, you free up additional time to spend doing things you actually enjoy.
 Traveling, gardening, finishing that novel you’ve been working on for years– retirement is for adventure and relaxation, not endless home upkeep!
+A great option for cutting down on maintenance is an active adult community, which has onsite maintenance and service.

 • Increased budget– By spending less on your monthly mortgage, that money can be rolled into a whole new portion of your budget.
 If you’ve always dreamed of adventuring to far-off shores, this extra can really stack up to help you achieve those dreams (without having to sacrifice in other areas of your monthly budget!)